iriscouch/procouch/README.md

 ### AAAAaaaaaaahhhhhhh!

-Fresh CouchDB (or simply *Fresh*), on the other hand, says: **Relax.**
+Pro CouchDB (or simply *Procouch*), on the other hand, says: **Relax.**

 ## Objective

-Fresh monitors a CouchDB server, ensuring everything is always fresh:
+Procouch monitors a CouchDB server, ensuring everything is always like you want it:

 * The database is always compacted
 * Views are always up-to-date